SV ACADEMY SUSPENSION POLICY

 Procedure for Appeal

-Records relating to the decision to exclude and the parents’ complaint will be copied to all parties not later than two days prior to the hearing.
-In no circumstances however will the school or its staff be required to divulge to parents or others any confidential information on, or the identities of students or others who have given information which has led to the exclusion or which the Head has acquired during an investigation.
+Records relating to the decision to suspend and the parents’ complaint will be copied to all parties not later than two days prior to the hearing.
+In no circumstances however will the school or its staff be required to divulge to parents or others any confidential information on, or the identities of students or others who have given information which has led to the suspension or which the Head has acquired during an investigation.
 The parents may be accompanied to the hearing by one other person.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate.

-This policy was last revised September 2019.
+This policy was last reviewed 3rd September 2021.